 contact the housing office for current status at 360-486-8856 or

-lived in a university residence hall for four or more complete semesters.
+a university residence hall for four or more complete semesters.

 All single undergraduate students are required to live on campus while

 enrolled for classes at Saint Martin’s University unless they have:

 Reached junior status (60 semester or 90 quarter credits) of

 approved university credit, which does not include Running Start

 credits prior to registration for fall or spring semester

 Have attained an associates degree, or completed two full years